lisa-lumos/Java/08-abstraction.md

 package dev.lpa;

-// classes that extends an abstract class, can also be abstract itself abstract class Mammal extends Animal {
+// classes that extends an abstract class, can also be abstract itself
+// it can choose to implement some of its parent's abstract methods, or not.
+// it can also have additional abstract methods, which will force its subclasses to implement abstract class Mammal extends Animal {
     public Mammal(String type, String size, double weight) {
         super(type, size, weight);